Location: 608 Augustana Ave Unit 103, Harrisburg SD

 #3 If you have done an engine swap with a stock ecu and you got your harness from ebay or amazon it likely is going to have issues.
 Very common is non functional o2 sensors and MAF.
 A good rule of thumb for LSx engines is that if the harness cost less than $500 without the computers you are going to spend 4x what you saved in troubleshooting time.
 We condemn roughly 50% of ebay harnesses before they even make it onto the dyno.
 Best bet is to order a quality replacement and reschedule.
 Or even better just buy an aftermarket ecu and harness whenever doing swaps so you can avoid all of the stock ECU hassles.

-#4 Essentially all stock ECUs expect a wheel speed signal.
+#4 STOCK ECUS.
+Essentially all stock ECUs expect a wheel speed signal.
 If you are hooking up a manual or non electronic trans you need to find a way to generate this signal.
 LSx ecus in particular get unhappy and have a tendency to stall without it.
 I can typically make it work without but its far from ideal.
 Once again.
 Its often better just buy an aftermarket ecu and harness for swaps so you can avoid all of the stock ECU hassles.

 #5 If you are substantially modifying the exhaust system (big single turbo for example) with a stock ecu the o2 sensors need to measure the same cylinders they measured BEFORE doing the turbo kit.
 And not a mix of all of the cylinders unless they did that originally.
 You cant put one in the crossover and one in the turbo downpipe for example or any other shenanigans.